geelen/glenmaddern.com/src/lib/articles/icss.md

   box-shadow: 0 0 0 1px black, 0 0 8px -2px rgba(0,0,0,0.8);
 }
 ```

+These styles are used in JS by `import`ing them:

 ```js
 /* my-component.js */
 import styles from "./my-component.css"